Kitware/divvy/Documentation/content/docs/misc_contributing.md

 ## Updating Documentation

-The vtk.js documentation is part of the code repository and is entirely written in [markdown](https://daringfireball.net/projects/markdown/).
-The source for this page for example is located at [`Documentation/content/docs/misc_contributing.md`](https://github.com/Kitware/vtk-js/blob/master/Documentation/content/docs/misc_contributing.md).
+The divvy documentation is part of the code repository and is entirely written in [markdown](https://daringfireball.net/projects/markdown/).
+The source for this page for example is located at [`Documentation/content/docs/misc_contributing.md`](https://github.com/Kitware/divvy/blob/master/Documentation/content/docs/misc_contributing.md).

 ## Reporting Issues

-When you encounter problems using vtk.js you may be able to find the solutions in [Troubleshooting](troubleshooting.html), on[GitHub](https://github.com/kitware/vtk-js/issues), or via the [Mailing list](http://www.vtk.org/mailman/listinfo/vtk).
+When you encounter problems using divvy you may be able to find the solutions in [Troubleshooting](troubleshooting.html), on[GitHub](https://github.com/kitware/divvy/issues).
 If you can't find the answer, please report it on GitHub.